stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 We said AI simulates intelligent behaviour.
 And we saw it does so by completely different means than human intelligence.
 These means have fundamental limitations - we just saw one example, the lack of veracity, there are many more.

-These *different means constitute a difference *in kind* to human nature*.
+These *different means constitute a difference <u>in kind</u> to human nature*.
 Think of it using the analogy of a musician and a DJ: While a DJ simulates certain aspects of creating music very well, their method of music creation by design is not general.
 There are so many aspects of music beyond the method of turntables and remixing.
 Certain genres.
 Certain techniques.
 Certain settings.
-Similarly, *AI does not simulate humans, but certain carefully designed aspects of human behaviour, with a very specific method of cleverly interpolating between pre-recorded behaviour samples*.
+Similarly, *AI does <u>not</u> simulate humans, but certain carefully designed aspects of human behaviour, with a very specific method of cleverly interpolating between pre-recorded behaviour samples*.

 What then is *the future of such AI?
-It is not Artificial General Intelligence*, whatever this means precisely.
+It is <u>not</u> Artificial General Intelligence*, whatever this means precisely.
 It is not an "AI overlord" on eye level with humanity.

 ![TEDx computer control](http://stdm.github.io/images/TEDx/tedx-computercontrol.jpg)
 *Image: Maximum Film / Alamy Stock Photo. (c) PARAMOUNT PICTURES.*